defenseunicorns/pepr/README.md

   // Limit what namespaces the capability can be used in (optional)
   namespaces: [],
 });

+// Use the 'When' function to create a new Capability Action const { When } = HelloWorld;
 ```

 Next, we need to define some actions to perform when specific Kubernetes resources are created, updated or deleted in the cluster.
 Pepr provides a set of actions that can be used to react to Kubernetes resources, such as `a.Pod`, `a.Deployment`, `a.CronJob`, etc. These actions can be chained together to create complex conditions, such as `a.Pod.IsCreated().InNamespace("default")` or `a.Deployment.IsUpdated().WithLabel("changeme=true")`.
 Below is an example of a capability that reacts to the creation of a Deployment resource: